hyyc116/paper-grouping/README.md

 ![Grouping results of the demo](output/aps-grouping-result.png)

+### Dataset
+Three datasets are utilized in this paper: ArnetMiner and Microsoft Academic Graph (MAG) for the field of computer science, as well as American Physical Society (APS) for the field of physics.
+ArnetMiner covers important conferences and journals from the domain of computer science.
+The citation network of ArnetMiner comprises 1,286,254 papers/references ranging from 1936 to 2014 and 8,024,869 local citation relationships.
+Among all of the papers, 940,198 papers have received at least one citation.
+Regarding the MAG dataset, only papers in the computer science field are adopted in this paper (MAG-CS); the number of papers in MAG-CS is 5,249,815.
+We build a citation network composed of 9,703,104 papers and 44,944,243 citation relations.
+Out of all of these papers, 2,584,967 have been cited at least once.
+As for the APS dataset, it covers the bibliographic metadata of 13 top journals in physics, including 596,786 publications and 7,211,978 citation relationships among them, in which there are 515,867 publications that have received at least one citation.

 ### Citations
 If you use the algorithms in this repo, please cite us as:
     to be added